eddy862/boostorder-ecommerce/README.md

 - Vue handles storefront pages, cart UI, order UI, and admin SPA pages
 - Cart data is stored in Laravel session
 - Product images are stored in Firebase Storage, while only the image URL is stored in the database
-- Product and order status updates are broadcast so the storefront can refresh in near real time
+- Product and order status updates are broadcasted using Pusher so the storefront can refresh in near real time

 ## Future Improvements